Doubt over Tunisian 'martyr' who triggered revolution

 There is no doubt the subsequent popular uprisings in towns across the country were, in part, promulgated and promoted via social networking sites by driven, savvy young people.

 But, again, our Mohamed Bouazizi was not the linked-in, internet whizz, you may have read about, who wrote online about his intentions and frustrations.

 As it happens it was another college student, with the same name, who posted his poetry and revolutionary song lyrics on the web.
 It was arguably these posts and the way they spread like wildfire in Tunisia and beyond - which the regime could do nothing to stop - that helped fuel the uprising.

-A recent investigation by the France 24 news channel found the other Mr Bouazizi alive and well.'Cashing in'
+A recent investigation by the France 24 news channel found the other Mr Bouazizi alive and well.

 There has also been a perhaps undeserved backlash against the family of the "original" Mohamed Bouazizi.